Our EYFS

 Assessment plays an important part in helping parents, carers and practitioners to recognise children’s progress, understand their needs, and to plan activities and support.
 On going assessment is an integral part of the learning and development process.
 It involves practitioners observing children to understand their level of achievement, interests and learning styles, and to then shape learning experiences for each child reflecting those observations.
 In their interactions with children, practitioners should respond to their own day-to-day observations about children’s progress, and observations that parents and carers share.
 To this end we make systematic observations and assessments of each child’s achievements, interests and learning styles.
 We then use these observations and assessments to identify learning priorities and plan relevant and motivating learning experiences for each child.

-Each child’s level of development is assessed against the Early Learning Goals (above) Practitioners will indicate whether children are meeting expected levels of development:
+Each child’s level of development is assessed against the Early Learning Goals (above) at the end of the reception year.
+Practitioners will indicate whether children are;

 Year 1 teachers will have access to the Profile report together with a short commentary on each child’s skills and abilities in relation to the three key Characteristics of Effective Learning.
 These will inform transition meetings between Reception and Year 1 teachers about each child’s stage of development and learning needs and assist with the planning of activities at the start of Year 1